This Chocolate Banana Crisp is a fun twist on a classic dessert!

 Chocolate and banana.
+Enough said.

 Well, maybe not.
 Maybe that’s all you need to hear to get you making this.
 You probably still want to know how easy it is.
 How chocolatey it is.
 How it’s almost acceptable breakfast fare because there is fruit and oatmeal.